BRITE-REU/programming-workshops/source/workshops/01_linux_bash/cli_intro.rst

 The ``-a`` flag lets you see hidden files and directories.
 Files become hidden by having the first character of their name be a ``.``!

 Also, clicking tab will do an auto-complete if what you've written out is unique and in the right spot.
-For example, typing ``cd`` is enough in the example directory to hit tab and autocomplete ``there_is_nothing_in_here``, as there is no other directory in the current working directory to ``cd`` into.
+For example, typing ``cd`` is enough in the ``example`` directory for you to hit tab and autocomplete ``there_is_nothing_in_here``, as there is no other directory in the current working directory to ``cd`` into.
 This works with commands as well, but commands tend to be short.

 Woopdie doo, you can see files in a directory, go to nearby directories and look at manuals.
 You can do that with the file explorer GUI too.
 However, you'll come to see that the terminal can do a lot of the things that the GUI cannot do.
 If you are still having trouble, there are resources online that can help bolster your knowledge, such as this tutorial series: https://youtu.be/MmHcOPJEjGA .